wisp-lang/wisp/Readme.md

 [ 1, 2, 3, 4]
 ```

-#### Maps
+#### Dictionaries

+Wisp does not has clojure like value to value maps by default, instead
-Maps are hash maps, plain JS objects.
-Note that unlike in clojure, keys cannot
+it has dictionairies, or rather plain JS objects, there for unlike in
-be of arbitary types.
+clojure, keys can not be of an arbitary types.

 ```clojure
 { "foo" bar :beep-bop "bop" 1 2 }